Chief Mistawasis Bridge and Traffic Bridge

 - Help to increase economic productivity in Saskatoon by reducing traffic congestion in the City's North Industrial Area.

 - The bridge has a 2 meter wide bikeway on the north side and a 3.5 meter multi-use pathway on the south side.
-Both will be at the same elevation as the driving surface.
+Both are at the same elevation as the driving surface.

 - As part of the project, the swale crossing is the location where there has been some public interest in constructing a crossing for animals.
 During the approval process, the swale crossing was a major point of consideration for the City and the MVA.
 After studying the various wildlife in the area, it was resolved to install culverts with the bottom portion covered in earth to allow small amphibians to cross the roadway using the culvert, and speed limits are set at 60km/hr through the swale.